 You can keep your options open and find the cheapest flights by selecting Destination: Anywhere on KiwiCheck rates from around the world to see which offer discounted prices

-5. Know when to book
+6. Know when to book

-Airlines have created a fluctuating price system based on the specific timeframe in which you book tickets.
-Reserving tickets too far in advance can sometimes end up costing you almost as much as waiting last minute.
 According to a study conducted by CheapAir, there’s a "Prime Booking Window,” for domestic travel which is the ideal time to purchase your low-cost ticket.
 The research suggests that the perfect time to buy a domestic plane ticket is between 20 and 115 days before departure.

-When it comes to international travel, it is recommended to secure your ticket between 2.5 and 6 months prior to your planned departure.
+When it comes to international travel, it’s recommended to secure your ticket between 2.5 and 6 months prior to your planned departure.
 Furthermore, if you are booking trips during holidays, it is advisable to purchase your ticket well in advance.
 In such cases, I suggest booking an extra month or two ahead of time due to the significantly higher demand for these dates.

 When traveling to a destination during off-season, you can find the best savings by booking your ticket closer to the departure date.
 During these times of low tourism, airlines are usually left with a lot of empty seats — so, they drop rates significantly at the last minute in an attempt to get more sales.

-6. Purchase tickets individually
+7. Purchase tickets individually

 Booking flights for groups can cost you more money than booking tickets separately.
 Airlines typically give the same ticket price for every seat in the group, even if some are cheaper than others.
 For instance — if I reserve 3 tickets: a window seat ($300), middle ($200), and aisle ($250) — I’d most likely be charged $300 for all 3 tickets since it has the highest price point.